List of Dyson products: Air Multiplier bladeless fans and air purifiers

-Since the original release, Dyson has produced combination electrical heater and cooling fans (some with HEPA filters) based on its Air Multiplier design.
+Later, Dyson produced combination heating and cooling fans (some with HEPA filters) based on its "air multiplier" design.
 In addition, some newer designs feature "Jet Focus", the ability to shift between a wide and shallow or a narrower but farther-reaching stream of air, under user control.
 Most of the Dyson fans and heaters are controlled by small infrared remote controls, which can be held magnetically on the appliance when not in use.
 A more-limited set of control switches is provided on the body of the appliance.

-The design for a bladeless fan had been patented by Toshiba in 1981, but was not marketed before the patent expired.
+The design for a "bladeless" fan had been patented by Toshiba in 1981, but was not marketed before the patent expired.
 An initial patent claim by Dyson was rejected by the Intellectual Property Office, ruling that it "cannot be considered novel or cannot be considered to involve an inventive step" compared to the earlier patent.

 The Air Multiplier fan received the Japanese Good Design Award in 2010.

 In September 2011, Dyson announced the Dyson Hot fan heater (AM04), using Air Multiplier technology.
 Like most fan heaters, it has a thermostat to control the temperature, and can also be used as a cooling fan (without heat).
 All AM04 models made prior to 1 April 2014 are subject to a no-charge product recall for repairs because of a fire risk.

-In March 2015, Dyson released their new Air Multiplier Humidifier.
-It uses "Ultraviolet Cleanse" technology to clean water by running it through ultraviolet light twice before it is released.
+In March 2015, Dyson released an Air Multiplier humidifier, which uses "Ultraviolet Cleanse" technology to clean water by running it through ultraviolet light twice before it is released.
 A piezoelectric transducer in the base vibrates up to 1.7 million times a second to break the water down into small droplets which are drawn up and added to the air with Air Multiplier technology.

 In January 2016, Dyson released the Dyson Pure Cool air purifier.
 It uses the same Air Multiplier technology to blow air, as well as a 0.99 micron HEPA filter to trap suspended particles.
 Along with a coarse filter to trap slow particles, the unit uses low-force velocity to trap fine particles within the filter as well.